Skip to main content

 By leveraging these transformation options, you can shape and manipulate the data before or after loading it, allowing you to meet specific requirements and ensure data quality and consistency.

-Adjusting the automated normalisation
+Adjusting the automated normalization

 To streamline the process, dlt recommends attaching schemas to sources implicitly instead of creating them explicitly.
 You can provide a few global schema settings and let the table and column schemas be generated from the resource hints and the data itself.
 The dlt.source decorator accepts a schema instance that you can create and modify within the source function.
 Additionally, you can store schema files with the source Python module and have them automatically loaded and used as the schema for the source.